-Writer and presenter Eric Knowles is one of the nation’s best known antiques experts who has shared his expertise with the BBC's ‘Antiques Roadshow’ and radio programmes for over 20 years.
+Eric Knowles is one of the nation’s best known antiques experts who has shared his expertise with the BBC's ‘Antiques Roadshow’ and radio programmes for over 20 years.
 A writer and TV presenter Eric has the rare skill of being able to convey his expertise in a manner that is both entertaining and informative.
 Eric Knowles delivers highly entertaining talks and memorable presentations on all thing to do with Antiques.

 Eric Knowles is probably best known for his appearances across three decades on BBC Televisions ‘Antiques Roadshow’.
 He was also on our screens competing in the successful daytime antiques challenge ‘Put Your Money Where Your Mouth Is’.
 Having spent 36 years working for a top London auction house, he now works as an independent valuer and lecturer from his base in the Chiltern Hills.
 Over the years he has lectured extensively in many important museums and galleries not only in the UK but also Australia, Canada, the USA and South Africa.